AgustinSRG/rtmp-server/README.md

 rtmp://{HOST}/{CHANNEL}/{KEY}
 ```

-Note: Both `CHANNEL` and `KEY` are restricted to letters `a-z`, numbers `0-9`, dashes `-` and undescores `_`.
+Note: Both `CHANNEL` and `KEY` are restricted to letters `a-z`, numbers `0-9`, dashes `-` and underscores `_`.

 By default, it will accept any connections.
 If you need to restrict the access or customize the server in any way, you can use environment variables.

 ### RTMP play restrict

-You probably only want external users to be able to publish to the RTMP server, since spectartors probably receive the stream using other protocol, like HLS or MPEG-Dash.
+You probably only want external users to be able to publish to the RTMP server, since spectators probably receive the stream using other protocol, like HLS or MPEG-Dash.

 In order to do that, set the `RTMP_PLAY_WHITELIST` to a list of allowed internet addresses split by commas.
 Example: `127.0.0.1,10.0.0.0/8`.
 You can set IPs, or subnets.
 It supports both IP version 4 and version 6.